rosin-project/rxros2/README.md

 ### Operators

 One of the primary advantages of stream oriented processing is the fact that we can apply functional programming primitives on them.
 RxCpp operators are nothing but filters, transformations, aggregations and reductions of the observable message streams we created in the previous section.

 #### Publish to Topic

-rxros::operators::publish_to_topic is a rather special operator.
+`rxros2::operators::publish_to_topic` is a rather special operator.
 It does not modify the message steam - it is in other words an identity function/operator.
 It will however take each message from the stream and publish it to a specific topic.
 This means that it is perfectly possible to continue modifying the message stream after it has been published to a topic.
-This will allow us to e.g. send transform broadcasts or even publish the messages to other topics.

 ##### Syntax: